Image: Midsumma Extravaganza 2019 by Suzanne Balding

 A new focus area for Midsumma.
 Professional arts events for diverse rainbow families are visibly lacking in Australia.
 Such works are even rarer for those families with young children or with children with disability.

-Midsumma initiated a strong and more meaningful engagement with queer women by deepening our connection with female-identifying artists, producers and audiences through a range of initiatives with a focus on queer women in music.
-Increased female attendance has been a goal in the current four-year planning period.
+Midsumma initiated a strong and more meaningful engagement with queer women by deepening our connection with female-identifying and non-binary artists, producers and audiences through a range of initiatives with a focus on queer women in music.
+Increased female and non-binary attendance has been a goal in the current four-year planning period.

 Want to know more?
 Get in touch, we would love to share our story with you.